Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: NEIGHBORING REMOTE NODES

 Similarly to Corollary~\ref{cor:01}, due to the particular structure of this artificial topology shown in Fig.~\ref{fig:07-b} -- which has one client as center of the star graph instead of the super-node -- we are induced to label this topology as ``role delegation topology type II'', since (differently from type I) no super-node is connected within the star graph.
 A different realization of this topology -- labeled as ``case 2'' for distinguish from the previous one that is labeled as ``case 1'' -- is derived with the following corollary.

-\begin{cor*}[\textbf{Role Delegation Type II - Case 2}] Starting from a binary star graph state $\ket{S_{n_1,n_2}}$ shared between $n=n_1+n_2$ nodes belonging to two different QLANs, a $n_i$-star graph state $\ket{S_{n_i}}$ (with $i=1,2$) centered at one QLAN client node and connecting all the $(n_i-1)$ clients of the other QLAN can be obtained. \begin{proof} Please refer to App.~\ref{app:07}. \end{proof} \end{cor*}
+\begin{cor*}[\textbf{Role Delegation Type II - Case 2}] Starting from a binary star graph state $\ket{S_{n_1,n_2}}$ shared between $n=n_1+n_2$ nodes belonging to two different QLANs, a $n_i$-star graph state $\ket{S_{n_i}}$ (with $i=1,2$) centered at one QLAN client node and connecting all the $(n_i-1)$ clients of the other QLAN can be obtained. \begin{IEEEproof} The proof follows similarly to Cor.~\ref{cor:03}, by setting $k_0 = \dot{v}^2_j$. \end{IEEEproof} \end{cor*}

 The result of this corollary establishes that artificial links are built between a client of one QLAN and all the clients of the other QLAN, as shown in Fig.~\ref{fig:07-c}.
 This topology comes in handy whenever a client node $\dot{v}_j^2$ needs to communicate with clients belonging to a different QLAN.